turtlemonvh/blanket/README.md

     - e.g. make sure an executable exists, is at a given value; credential files exist
     - these are just bash scripts too
 - files to ignore when
-    - taking directory hash (versioning)
+    - taking directory hash (versioning) : .blanketignore
     - evaluating files as templates
     - copying input files to scratch directory
 - any input files posted